 First, schedule a consistent time during the week, or every few days, that you eat leftovers.

 This can be consistently eating them the next day for lunch, or having a leftover night planned into the meal plan for the week regularly.

 The point is to make sure you allot time to eat the food you've already prepared.
 This will save you money, and also time since you'll also have to cook less frequently.

 Habit 2: Label & Date Food Storage Containers & Place On Leftovers Shelf In Fridge

 Second, designate a specific spot in your refrigerator, either a whole shelf or part of a shelf, for leftovers, and always place those items there, and then let people know, through labels on the food containers or in some other way, what leftovers are available and how old they are.

 Often family members have no idea what is available, or don't know how old it is, so they're wary to eat it.
 Just keeping everyone informed of what is available goes a long way toward making sure the leftovers actually get eaten.

-so when you and your family eat these leftovers they are safe to eat!)
+(Also make sure you're using these 5 food storage safety tips so when you and your family eat these leftovers they are safe to eat!)

 The other good day to do this is the day before you grocery shopping, so the fridge is clear and ready for new food when you bring it back to your home the next day.